NAIL-HNU/ESVO2/README.md

 ## 4. Comparing with us

 We encourage a comparative evaluation before officially open-sourcing this project.
-The original ESVO2 trajectories and GT poses for various sequences on DSEC dataset are available.
+The original ESVO2 trajectories and GT poses for various sequences on DSEC dataset are available [here](https://github.com/NAIL-HNU/ESVO2/tree/main/used_for_cmp).

 ## 5. Contact